Pink Spirea, Spiraea Fritschiana Is One Of The Easiest Flowering Shrubs To Grow, Especially In Foundation Plantings And Perennial Borders

-The pink spirea belongs to a genus of nearly a hundred species of flowering shrubs in the Rosaceae family.
-Native to the north temperate zone, gardeners commonly cultivate the pink spirea for their excellent growth habits and attractive flower clusters.
-An old-time favorite, pink spirea, is a slight to medium-sized deciduous shrubs that produce an abundance of spring and summer flowers.
-Among the easiest flowering shrubs to grow, gardeners often use the pink spirea in foundation plantings, hedges, and perennial borders.
-They thrive in warm habitats and are tolerant of various soil types, except those extraordinarily wet and soggy or poorly drained.
+Pink spirea belongs to a genus of nearly a hundred species of flowering shrubs in the Rosaceae family.
+Native to the north temperate zone, gardeners commonly cultivate this shrub for its excellent growth habits and attractive flower clusters.
+An old-time favorite is a slight to medium-sized deciduous shrub that produces an abundance of spring and summer flowers.
+Among the easiest flowering shrubs to grow, gardeners often use them in foundation plantings, hedges, and perennial borders.
+They thrive in warm habitats and tolerate various soil types, except those extraordinarily wet, soggy, or poorly drained.

 Pink Spirea-Spiraea Fritschiana is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping